Amazon Business Strategy: A plan to become the top Fortune 500 company

 Alexa, Where’s my drone?

 Alexa became more multilingual, allowing members of a household to interact with Alexa in two different languages without needing to change the settings.
 In the U.S., the multilingual mode allows bilingual customers to code-switch from English to Spanish, and vice versa.
-Amazon also launched multilingual mode in new languages and countries including Germany, Spain, France, Italy, and Japan.
+Amazon also launched a multilingual mode in new languages and countries including Germany, Spain, France, Italy, and Japan.

 Further, Amazon added new Alexa features that make customers’ daily lives more convenient, including the ability to share a shopping list with Alexa contacts by voice, video calling on Fire TV, and new Alexa Routines on Fire TV.